 The sheer number of human individuals, however, fails to measure properly the real impact of our race.
 By evaluating weight, scientists hope to provide data that is easy to read and more adaptable to modeling extra factors, like over-consumption.
 “This is a statistic that measures both,” Roberts says.

 For their study, the researchers employed data from a 2005 census, which also had information regarding body mass index (BMI) and average height.
-Body mass index is defined as the individual’s body mass divided by the square of his or her height, and serves as a reliable indicator.
+Body mass index is defined as the individual’s body mass divided by the square of a person’s height and serves as a reliable indicator.
 If you’d like to know if you’re underweight, normal, overweight or obese, check this graph (in pounds).

-By factoring in population data, distributed over each country, the researchers concluded that the total adult population of the world weighed 287 million tonnes; the true figure, however, is much larger as it doesn’t include children.
-Of the total world population mass, 15 million were attributed to individuals who were overweight.
-Speaking of which, 34 per cent of the global biomass attributed to obesity is found in North America, and if all countries had the same BMI as the US, the added biomass would be equivalent to an extra 473 million adults of average mass.
+By factoring in population data, distributed over each country, the researchers concluded that the total adult population of the world weighed 287 million tonnes; the true figure, however, is larger as this estimate doesn’t include children.
+Also, the world’s population is far greater than in 2005 now totaling 7.5 billion.
+Of the total world population mass, 15 million tonnes were attributed to individuals who were overweight.
+Speaking of which, 34 percent of the global biomass attributed to obesity is found in North America despite the continent houses only 6% of the world population.
+In contrast, Asia has 61% of the world population but contains only 13% of the biomass attributed to obesity.
+If all countries had the same BMI as the United States, the added biomass would be equivalent to an extra 935 million people of average body mass, as reported in BMC Public Health.

 How much does planet Earth weigh?

-In some why, measuring the weight of a planet is easier than its population.
+In many ways, measuring the mass of Earth is easier than measuring that of its population.
 In fact, it’s as easy as you would measure your own weight on a scale.
 What a scale does is measure how hard Earth’s gravity is pulling you.
-The first first to measure how much Earth weighs was the eminent scientist Henry Cavendish in 1798.
+The first to measure how much Earth weighs was the eminent scientist Henry Cavendish in 1798.
 Cavendish made his own experimental apparatus which looked much like a large dumbbell with two-inch lead spheres stuck to the ends of a six-foot rod.
 A wire was tied to the rod’s center of mass, keeping the rod suspended and free to move.
-A second, much larger dumbbell, this time carrying twelve-inch 350 pound lead spheres, was put near the first one so the larger spheres would attract the smaller ones.
+A second, much larger dumbbell, this time carrying twelve-inch 350-pound lead spheres, was put near the first one so the larger spheres would attract the smaller ones.
 This exerted a small torque on the suspended rod.
 Cavendish reportedly would watch for hours as the rods oscillated, always taking measures to minimize outside factors like air movements and so on.
 Eventually, the oscillation could be used to measure the gravitational force of the larger sphere on the smaller one.
 The density of the spheres is known, so the ratio of the two forces could be used to determine Earth’s density (volume/mass).
 He reported that the density of Earth was 5.48 times the density of water, which was stunningly accurate considering the currently accepted value is 5.52.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!